reedes/vim-quotable/README.markdown

 quote characters.

-For example, entering the following sentence without this plugin using the straight quote keys:
+For example, entering the following sentence without this plugin using the straight quote keys looks like this:

   ```
   "I'm still infected," cautioned O'Malley.
   ```

-As expected all the quotes are straight.
-But with this plugin, the straight quotes you enter are transformed into the appropriate typographical equivalent:
+As expected all the quotes are straight ones.
+But with this plugin, the straight quotes you enter are transformed into the appropriate typographical equivalent as you type:

   ```
   “I’m still infected,” cautioned O’Malley.
   ```

-However, in some cases you will want to retain the straight quote, such
+However, in some cases you will want to enter a straight quote, such
 as:

   ```